-- Make sure that the AC adaptor is connected during the restoring process. - Do not close the display panel during the restoring process.

-- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - Load the Recovery Media into the Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port. - Click Start.
-Point to the arrow () beside the Shut down button and, then select Restart. - 3.
-Hold down the F12 key and then release this key one second after the computer is power on. - 4.
-Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - 5.
-A menu is displayed from which you should follow the on-screen instructions.
+- Make sure that the AC adaptor is connected during the restoring process. - Do not close the display panel during the restoring process. - 1.
+Load the Recovery Media into the Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port. - 2.
+Click Start -> (|) (Power) and then select Restart. - 3.
+Hold down the F12 key and then release this key just after the computer is power on. - 4.
+Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - A menu is displayed from which you should follow the on-screen instructions.

-If you have previously chosen to remove the recovery partition and are trying to create "Recovery Media", the following message appears: "The Recovery Media Creator can not be launched because there is no recovery partition."
+If you have previously chosen to remove the recovery partition without creating Recovery Media, the Recovery Media cannot be created.